-In turn, each standard has essential understandings that describe what a student should understand as a result of studying a particular content area.
+In turn, each standard has conceptual understandings that describe what a student should understand as a result of studying a particular content area.
 They are statements of understanding that are appropriate to a student’s developmental stage, and build towards the standard.

-Benchmarks are then attached to each essential understanding.
+Benchmarks are then attached to each conceptual understanding.
 The benchmarks describe what a student should know, understand or be able to do at each stage of their learning in each subject.
-These benchmarks are what our teachers assess to ensure that students are reaching the essential understanding and are working towards the standards.
+These benchmarks are what our teachers assess to ensure that students are reaching the conceptual understanding and are working towards the standards.

-In the High School, the standards, essential understandings and benchmarks specifically take into account the requirements of external examining bodies that set the (I)GCSE and IB Diploma examinations that students sit at the end of Grade 10 and Grade 12.
+In the High School, the standards, conceptual understandings and benchmarks specifically take into account the requirements of external examining bodies that set the (I)GCSE and IB Diploma examinations that students sit at the end of Grade 10 and Grade 12.

 Transition into UWCSEA's curriculum

 Because the UWCSEA curriculum standards are conceptual in nature, these ideas can transfer across the world.
 This supports students who are joining the College from different countries and educational systems and backgrounds.
 For example, while the content of a chosen text in English or a specific time period in History may vary between educational systems, the concepts that underpin that subject area remain the same and the learning is therefore transferable between systems.

 UWCSEA has outstanding IB Diploma results.
 In May 2018, our cohort of 572 students achieved an average IB Diploma score of 36.2 - the worldwide average was 29.78.
 Each year a number of our students are admitted to highly selective universities in the US, the UK and many other countries.
 For further information please see the results section of this website.